sjhuang26/thinking-system/README.md

 - Different appearances encode different levels of **detail** when visualized.
   - ```cartoony appearance < realistic appearance```
-- A **dense** (opposite of **sparse**) training uses cues that the brain absorbs easily (i.e., many details are easily encoded under a single cue).
+- A training is **dense** (opposite of **sparse**) when details of the cues are easily absorbed.
-  - This frequently occurs in the spatial-visual training context.
-The speed that the individual hierarchically unpacks big details into little details (many of which are memorized and retained) is astoundingly fast.
+  - This frequently occurs in the spatial-visual training context, considering the fast speed that the individual hierarchically unpacks big details into little details (many of which are memorized and retained).
   - Episodic memory is pretty dense.
   - Declarative memory is notoriously sparse.
 - The **Ebbinghaus asymptote** is a common-sense assumption from the Ebbinghaus forgetting curve.